Back to Blog

 Mistake 4: Negotiating Too Early

 Timing matters enormously.
 If you discuss salary expectations before the company has decided they want you, you lose leverage.
-Your negotiating power is highest after you have a written offer — that's when the company has invested time and resources in choosing you.
+Your negotiating power is highest after you have a written offer.
+That's when the company has invested time and resources in choosing you.
+For specific scripts on handling the "what are your salary expectations?" question earlier in the process, see our salary expectations guide.

 The fix: Deflect early salary questions with: